Leslie Johnson (racing driver): Overview

 Leslie Johnson was born in Walthamstow, at that time one of London's poorest districts, and he spent his early years there.
 His father, a cabinet maker, died soon after starting his own business.
 Johnson, left with a mother and younger brother to support even though he was still in his teens, took charge of the firm.
-The employees responded to his enlightened, philanthropic management with a loyalty and dedication which, allied to Johnson's astute business brain, helped create the successful furniture manufacturing business that funded his entry into motor sport.
+The employees responded to his enlightened, philanthropic management with a loyalty and dedication which, allied with Johnson's astute business brain, helped create the successful furniture manufacturing business that funded his entry into motor sport.

 When competition resumed after World War II he progressed from rallies to hill climbs, sports car racing and single-seaters.
-Although a prodigiously gifted driver who early in his career won the admiration of senior competitors such as Raymond Sommer and Louis Chiron, he never made a full commitment to racing.
+Although a prodigiously gifted driver who early in his career won the admiration of senior competitors such as Raymond Sommer and Louis Chiron, however, he never made a full commitment to racing.
 Business interests remained his primary focus.
 Further, as a child his heart and kidneys were damaged by nephritis and acromegaly, and deteriorating health in adulthood imposed its own constraints on his racing.

-He specialised in European sports car endurance events, competing in five Le Mans 24-hour races, two Spa 24-hour races and four Mille Miglias.
+Johnson specialised in European sports car endurance events, competing in five Le Mans 24-hour races, two Spa 24-hour races and four Mille Miglias.
 He also took part in five Grands Prix, and broke several world speed records for production cars.

-In sports car racing, he achieved Aston Martin's first postwar international victory, and also the first successes for Jaguar's XK120 model in both England and America.
+In sports car racing, Johnson achieved Aston Martin's first postwar international victory, and also the first successes for Jaguar's XK120 model in both England and America.

-His business ventures included the acquisition of British racing car manufacturer English Racing Automobiles (ERA) after World War II.
+Johnson's business ventures included the acquisition of British racing car manufacturer English Racing Automobiles (ERA) after World War II.
 He also initiated and negotiated Stirling Moss's first commercial sponsorship deal, with Shell.

-Among his close friends were Jaguar founder William Lyons (to whom he lent his BMW 328 for detailed mechanical investigation during the planning and design of the XK120) and Mercedes-Benz Grand Prix engineering supremo Rudolf Uhlenhaut.
+Among Johnson's close friends were Jaguar founder William Lyons (to whom he lent his BMW 328 for detailed mechanical investigation during the planning and design of the XK120) and Mercedes-Benz Grand Prix engineering supremo Rudolf Uhlenhaut.
 (Johnson used three Mercedes-Benz road cars: 300SL "gullwing," 300 "Adenauer" saloon, and 220S "ponton" saloon.)